tahmidahmed1/ECE452-s25-group-9/README.md

 ### Features

 - **Quick Sign-in**: Auto-generates unique users with realistic data
-- **Multiple User Types**: Create Volunteer, Organizer, or Institution accounts instantly
+- **Multiple User Types**: Create Volunteer or Organizer accounts instantly
 - **No Server Required**: Works even when the backend is unavailable
 - **Unique Identifiers**: Each dev user gets a unique hash-based username and email